gohugoio/hugo/docs/content/tutorials/mathjax.md

               color: #515151;}
 {{% /highlight %}}

 In the css snippet notice the line `color: #515151;`. `#515151` is the value assigned to the `color` attribute of the `body` class in my css.
-In order for the equations to fit in with the body of a web page, this value should be the same as e color of the body.
+In order for the equations to fit in with the body of a web page, this value should be the same as the color of the body.

 ### Usage